 - All of the directors and executive officers of Oiltanking GP will receive continued indemnification for their actions as directors and executive officers. - Certain directors of Oiltanking GP, none of whom is a member of the Oiltanking Conflicts Committee, own Enterprise common units. - Some of Oiltanking GP's directors, none of whom is a member of the Oiltanking Conflicts Committee, also serve as officers of Enterprise GP, have certain duties to the limited partners of Enterprise and are compensated, in part, based on the performance of Enterprise. - One of Oiltanking GP's officers also serves as an officer of Enterprise GP, and is compensated, in part, based on the performance of Enterprise.
-In addition to serving as President and Chief Executive Officer of Oiltanking GP, Ms. Argo serves as a Senior Vice President of Enterprise GP.
+In addition to serving as President and Chief Executive Officer of Oiltanking GP, Ms. Argo serves as Vice President, NGL Fractionation, Storage and Unregulated Pipelines of Enterprise GP.